guidominguesnk/scss-boilerplate/README.md

 ```

 **Font Face** `font-face.scss`
-This mixin streamlines the declaration of custom font faces, allowing for easy inclusion and configuration.
-It supports multiple font formats and provides options for font weight, style, and display behavior.
+Streamline the inclusion and configuration of custom font faces with this mixin, supporting multiple font formats and offering options for font weight, style, and display behavior.
 ```scss
 @include font-face(
   "CustomFont",